adamluckydo/ontology/3_Buddhism/Buddhism.md

 ## Reasonings & Disclaimers

 There are endless arguments about who/what/when/where/why/how the Buddha's teachings should be offered.
-I am not a Buddhist scholar, nor even an "awakened" being, but I _have_ spent the past couple of years learning from books, dharma talks, and opinions of experienced meditators.
+I am not a Buddhist scholar, nor even an "awakened" being, but I _have_ spent the past couple of years learning from books, dharma talks, and the opinions of experienced meditators.

 Based on my knowledge and my experience thus far, here's how I've decided to present things:

-1. English: Do you know Pali or Sanskrit?
-No?
-Then let's not add any more indirection into the mix.
-(If you do know Pali or Sanskrit, you probably know more than what I'm covering anyway)
+1. English: Do you know Pāli or Sanskrit?
+If not, let's not add any more layers of indirection into the mix.
+(If you do know Pāli or Sanskrit, you probably know more than what I'm covering anyway)

 2. Concept-based: Buddhism, unlike other religions, doesn't involve any supernatural deitites.
 Instead, the "religion" (which is really better described as a science or practice) is based on concepts that can be directly realized.
 Understanding those concepts at some level is crucial to understanding Buddhism as a whole.

 3. Goal-oriented: What exactly did the Buddha desire as the end result of practice?
 How did he teach people to get there?

 I have done my best to emphasize only things the Buddha himself actually taught.
 I'm also intentionally not going to go into arguments against any of his claims here.
 I want the Buddha's implicit beliefs to come through as clearly as possible, and I explicitly don't want to blunt that impact.
 Please, _PLEASE_ do not take any of this as meditation advice.
-Instead, stay tuned for the next parts `:)`
+Instead, stay tuned for the next part `:)`

+Citations from the Pāli Canon (The Buddha's original teachings) are inlined as acronyms; the full sutta names are provided below for reference:

+- AN = Aṅguttara Nikāya
+- DN = Dīgha Nikāya
+- Dhp = Dhammapada
+- MN = Majjhima Nikāya
+- SN = Saṃyutta Nikāya
+- UD = Udāna

 ## The Buddha's Story